debxylen/open-source-insurgency/README.md

 ## Using Proprietary AI to Destroy Proprietary AI

-They built AI models using **scraped public data** made available freely by sources with one goal: knowledge for all.
+They built AI models using **scraped public data** which was made available freely by sources with one goal: knowledge for all.
 And then they made the models proprietary.

 Cool!
 We use their creation against them.

 They hoard proprietary tech behind paywalls?